Edited by Julie Lindquist, Bree Straayer, and Bump Halbritter

 Bump Halbritter is Associate Professor of Rhetoric and Writing and former Director of First-Year Writing (FYW) at Michigan State University.
 His research attends to teaching and learning in FYW and to the integration of audio-visual writing into scenes of college writing and scholarly research and production.
 Bump’s long-term collaboration with Julie Lindquist has yielded many articles and chapters, including their 2013 article, “Time, Lives, and Videotape: Operationalizing Discovery in Scenes of Literacy Sponsorship,” which received The Richard Ohmann Award for Outstanding Article in College English.
 Bump’s book, Mics, Cameras, Symbolic Action: Audio-Visual Rhetoric for Writing Teachers, received the Computers and Composition Distinguished Book Award for 2013.
 Bump has served on the CCCC Executive Committee and many CCCC working groups.

 Publication Information: Lindquist, Julie, Bree Straayer, & Bump Halbritter.
 (2023).
 Recollections from an Uncommon Time: 4C20 Documentarian Tales.
-Conference on College Composition and Communication; The WAC Clearinghouse. https://wac.colostate.edu/books/swr/documentarian/
+National Council of Teachers of English; The WAC Clearinghouse. https://wac.colostate.edu/books/swr/documentarian/

 ISBN: 978-0-8141-39530 (PDF) | 978-0-8141-00677 (ePub) | 978-0-8141-39523 (pbk.)